gingerly-ui/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- copies the string pointed to by src
+converts a string to an integer